 All website content has a purpose.
-Whether the purpose is to drive new leads or drive new sales, in the end an article or a blog post should affect a companies revenue in some way.
-Maybe the article help boost a main landing page by boosting the domains overall authority.
-However the article is being strategically used, in the end it should affect sales or the companies main objectives.
+Whether the purpose is to drive new leads or drive new sales, in the end, an article or a blog post should affect a companies revenue in some way.
+Maybe the article helps boost the main landing page by boosting the domain’s overall authority.
+However, the article is being strategically used, in the end, it should affect sales or the companies main objectives.

 The first step to building great content is to choose a topic based on research.
-This meaning you don't write content just to "have more content", you write content to answer a common searched question, problem or highly searched interest.
+This meaning you don’t write content just to “have more content”, you write content to answer a commonly searched question, problem, or highly searched interest.
 Choosing the right topic is where the foundation of success begins.

 One easy way to choose topics is to look at Google.
 Let’s say I’m going to write an article around the topic of search engine marketing.
 I can search main phrases or begin searching relevant questions and see what Google spits back as recommended searches.

 It’s giving these suggestions because they are:

 - Searched often and have good search volume

 - Are topics they think people should search

 Regardless, when they are recommended searches those phrases get a good amount of search volume.
 You can drop a bunch of different questions, phrases, etc. into a keyword tool and view the volume to be sure.

 Consider the Topics Intent & The Search Intent

 Even though a question or focus keywords may have a lot of search volume, consider the search intent.
 Will the person who is searching this be ready to take action on what it is the website is selling?
 On the OuterBox website we have many articles, some with great intent, some not so much.
 Examples below show pages that do very well and others that don’t drive conversions but help our domain to become an authority in our industry or drive links.
 Those are the 3 types of articles you should focus on building.